baronkwan/phase-0/week-8/database-intro/my_solution.md

 ### What is a one-to-many relationship?

 One-to-many relationship means one item has relation with many items.
-It is better to	explain by using an example: A student can take more than one class in a semester.
-That's a one-to-many relationship.
+It is better to	explain by using an example: In a "product sales" database, a customer may place many orders; while an order is placed by one particular customer.

 ### What is a primary key?
 What is a foreign key?
 How can you determine which is which?